expresspaygh/expresspay-php-sdk/README.md

 ## Submit request

-This request creates a new invoice to process a payment with, below you will find an example request and response.
+This request creates a new invoice to process a payment, below you will find an example request and response.

 ```php
 require_once('./vendor/autoload.php');